 If your primary objective is to try and grow your list as fast as possible, never purchase an email list.

-Why?
-Because more often than not, the data supplied by list sellers is either suspect or out of date.
+Data supplied by list sellers is suspect or often out of date.
 What that means is that a high percentage of the email addresses on a purchased list are, more often than not, invalid.
 That’s because many of the list members no longer work at the company identified on the list.
 Or they have changed their email address.
-Either way, you’re virtually guaranteed of getting a hard bounce if you send email to these addressees.
+Either way, you’re virtually guaranteed of getting a hard bounce if you send email to these addresses.

-Another downside of purchased list is that you pay for ALL of the names on it—even if they’re no good.
-And it pays to remember that it only takes one or two spam complaints from bad or unsubscribed addresses to get blocked by Google.
+Another downside of a purchased list is that you pay for ALL of the names on it—even if they’re no good.
+And it pays to remember that it only takes a small percentage of spam complaints from bad or unsubscribed addresses to get blocked by Google.

 If you’re collecting business cards at a trade show or one of your events to grow your list, it makes sense to individually contact those people to see if they want to subscribe to your list and content.
 The best way to do that is by making a separate list of high potential subscribers.

-It’s vital that you continually confirm your list members interest in your solution or services.
+It’s vital that you continually confirm your list members interest in your content.
 And if subscribers aren’t responding to your what you send, you need to understand why.

-The best way to do that is to check your analytics dashboard and conversions to answer:
+The best way to do that is to check your analytics dashboard to measure conversions and answer:

 People will engage if they recognize that you consistently and regularly send valuable content to them.
 They can, in fact, start to expect emails from you if they find that your content addresses their unique needs or challenges.